 Corporate Governance: K-Star's internal governance infrastructure consists of policies and procedures and key metrics within RealINSIGHT, based on the requirement of individual servicing agreements.
 Oversight is provided by managers through exception reporting, a dedicated compliance group, internal and external audits, and a credit committee for all material workout decisions.
-As a recently established servicer, internal controls have limited demonstrated proficiency, given its short operating history, for which Fitch has applied conservative assumptions to corporate governance controls.
-The company completed its first RegAB audit and two quality control audits for specially serviced loans in 2023.
+K-Star completed its first internal audit in July 2024.
+It covered a robust scope of functions including watchlist reporting/monitoring, loan modification, REO management, performing loan consent reviews, wire processing, account reconciliation, vendor oversight, information security and information barriers.
+The audit identified five issues which were classified as moderate findings.
+Fitch reviewed the audit and noted that findings pertained to opportunities for process enhancements and included only limited exception findings, none of which were material to special servicing functions.